 Gallery Wrap: Gallery wrap is a method of stretching an artist’s canvas so that the canvas wraps around the sides of the stretcher bar and is secured to the back of the wooden frame.
 A gallery wrap art piece typically is not framed.

 Giclee: A giclee (zhee-CLAY) is an individually produced, high resolution, high fidelity, and high tech reproduction done on a special large format printer.
 Giclees are produced from digital scans of existing artwork.
 Giclees can be printed on a variety of media, from canvas to watercolor paper to vinyl, to transparent acetates.
 Giclees are superior to traditional lithography in nearly every way.
 The colors are brighter; they last longer, and are very high resolution, which allows for ‘continuous tone’, rather than tiny dots.

-Hand Embellished: Also known as Hand Accenting, Hand Highlighting or Uniquing.
+Hand Embellished: Also known as Hand Accenting, Hand Highlighting, Enhancing or Uniquing.
 The Artist will “unique” the painting by adding hand-painted highlights to the art.
 This will give the reproduction a more textured appearance.